usmcmckee/usmcmckee.github.io/index.md

 ![Figure 3](SalesforceObjectDetails/media/image3.png "Figure 3")
 (Figure 3)

-## Enhancement Three – Develop/Test Query Functionality.
+## Enhancement Three – Develop/Test Query Functionality

 During sprint three, I have completed all requirements phase 4 of my Refinement Plan and focus on the database query functionality.
 With the